-133 The nature of the link, and the causal effect of poverty on offending (as opposed to issues such as ACEs) are the subject of academic debate; see, for example, Babak Jahanshahi, Kath Murray and Susan that for some crimes, such as domestic abuse, there does not appear to be a link with poverty levels.
-In 2021/22 Scottish Government statistics showed that 33% of people arriving at prison came from the 10% most deprived areas in the country.134
+133 The nature of the link, and the causal effect of poverty on offending (as opposed to issues such as that for some crimes, such as domestic abuse, there does not appear to be a link with poverty levels.
+In 2021/22 Scottish Government statistics showed that 33% of people arriving at prison came from the 10% most deprived areas in the country.
+134